s-ol/mmm/root/articles/mmmfs/framework/text$markdown+sidenotes.md

 </mmm-embed>*transcluded*,
 to facilitate the creation of flexible data formats and interactions, such that e.g. a slideshow slide can include content in a variety other formats (such as images and text) from anywhere else in the system.
-Behaviours also should be able to be transcluded and reused to facilitate the creation of ad-hoc sytems and applets based on user needs.
+Behaviours also should be able to be transcluded and reused to facilitate the creation of ad-hoc systems and applets based on user needs.
 For example a user-created todo list should be able to take advantage of a sketching tool the user already has access to.

 By forming the immediately user-visible layer of the system out of the same abstractions that the deeper levels of the